-- Using Australia as inspiration

-- Presenting a devised performance

-- Analysing a devised performance

-- Analysing an Australian drama performance.
+- Using Australia as inspiration - Presenting a devised performance - Analysing and evaluating a devised performance - Analysing and evaluating an Australian drama performance.

-- A paper-based journal, an e-journal and a journal that combines hard and soft copy components - Perform devised solo and/or ensemble drama work that features stories and characters. - One of: an oral presentation, a multimedia presentation or responses to structured questions. - Write an analysis in response to structured questions.
+- A paper-based journal, an e-journal and a journal that combines hard and soft copy components - Perform devised solo and/or ensemble drama work that features stories and characters. - One of: an oral presentation, a multimedia presentation, or responses to structured questions. - An analysis in response to structured questions.